elevenski/apptime-desktop/README.md

 </p>

 ## Description
-⚡ Fast & Safe & Easy application without waiting for your browser to open.
+⚡ Manage your monitors with one click at hand!
+Fast & Safe & Easy

 ## Programming Languages
 `JavaScript`